Larry Johnson (running back): Personal life

 Johnson and his father, Larry Sr., maintain a close relationship.
 Johnson's brother and manager, Tony Johnson, is a former starting wide receiver for Penn State from 2000 to 2003.

 Johnson appeared on the cover of the PlayStation 2 game NCAA GameBreaker 2004 in a Penn State uniform.
 In 2007, Johnson appeared in Fantasia's music video for the song "When I See U".
 Johnson also made an appearance in Jay-Z's music video "Roc Boys (And the Winner Is)...".
 In October 2013, TMZ reported that Johnson had been a recurring guest DJ at Miami strip club Tootsie's Cabaret.

 Because of memory loss, suicidal impulses, mood swings, and headaches, Johnson believes he has chronic traumatic encephalopathy (which can't be diagnosed until an autopsy is performed on the brain after death).
 Johnson also states that he does not remember playing two seasons.
 His method of dealing with the trauma is to control his social interactions and spend quality time with his daughter.

 Controversies

-Since 2020, Johnson has been criticized for posts on his Twitter account including antisemitic comments such as claiming Jews worship Satan, and attributing fake quotes to the Bible.
+Since 2020, Johnson has been criticized for posts on his Twitter account including comments such as claiming Jewish folks worship Satan, and attributing quotes to the Bible.
 CNN reporter Jake Tapper called his comments explicitly "antisemitic garbage", due to references to a "jewish cabal" and posting alleged quotes regarding "jews toy(ing) with the public as a cat toys with a mouse" or worshipping [satan]."
 Johnson's tweets have also touched on topics common among conspiracy theory proponents, including freemasonry.
 He frequently tweets conspiracy theories about celebrity deaths, including the death of Kobe Bryant, which he claimed that LeBron James made a "blood sacrifice" to kill Bryant in exchange for the Los Angeles Lakers winning the 2020 NBA Finals.
 He also claims Tom Brady and other NFL players are part of the occult, and that the NFL rigs and scripts games.